wimmers/ts-re-compiler/README.md

   One way to fix it is to use `.js` imports in the *original TS file* (like [so](https://github.com/microsoft/TypeScript/issues/41887)).
   The other is to update `tsconfig` like [so](https://github.com/Microsoft/TypeScript/issues/27481#issuecomment-449673378).
   This problem vanishes as soon as we use `esm`.
-- The path to module `src/mybabel` is set as an absolute path in `babel.config.json` and needs to be adopted to your machine.
+- The paths to modules `src/mybabel` and `src/babel-for-to-while` are set as absolute paths in `babel.config.json` and need to be adopted to your machine.
 - The module `simple_fun` needs to be installed locally via opam.